Tohaker/merge-train/README.md

 The proposed contract for interacting with the bot on Slack is as follows:

-- `/merge add <github URL>` - Add a URL to the merge train.
 - `/merge next` - Display the next URL in the list.
 This will not remove it from the list.
 - `/merge list (public)` - Display all URLs in the list, in the order they were added.
 Add `public` to share this list with the channel.
-- `/merge unshift` - Remove the last URL from the list and display it.
-- `/merge clear` - Clear the entire list.
-The list will be displayed before it clears in case this action is performed accidentally.
 - `/merge help` - Display this contract to the user as an ephemeral message.

 ## Using the Github App